Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

               </module>

-**Note:** The (?i) at the beginning of the regular expression tells the regexp engine to ignore the case.
+**Note:** The (?i) at the beginning of the regular expression tells the Regexp engine to ignore the case.

 There is also a feature to limit the number of errors reported.
 When the limit is reached the check aborts with a message reporting that the limit has been reached.
 The default limit setting is 100, but this can be change as shown in the following example.